mrshu/gonote.txt/SPEC.rst

 retrievable by common tools.

 Notes are stored in a central directory.
-Inside this directory there are directories which further specify the category into which the note belongs.
+Inside this directory there are directories which further specify tags attached to a given note.
-By default, the notes are categorized by their creation date.
+By default, the notes are tagged with their creation date.
 To make sure that they can be easily sorted by running a common directory listing command, these directories' names hold a pattern of YYYY-MM-DD where YYYY specifies the year, MM the month and DD the day.

-In order to add a note into a different category/directory one can just create a symbolic link.
+In order to add a note into a different tag/directory one can just create a symbolic link.